-By invitation.
-Offered by the staff of the ATS Commission on Accrediting, this workshop is for ATS member schools with evaluation visits scheduled in the next two to three years.
+By invitation; Offered by the staff of the ATS Commission on Accrediting, this workshop is for ATS member schools with evaluation visits scheduled in the fall 2019 semester.
 It provides contexts and opportunities for participants to engage with one another and with the staff to obtain experience and tools for constructing appropriate, adequate, and effective institutional self-studies in preparation for comprehensive and initial evaluation visits.
 Registration is free of charge, but schools will be responsible for payment of travel and housing expenses for their representatives.

-By application.
-Designed for academic deans in their first year or two of service, the school will provide new deans with important information and nurture the development of the skills that will make their work more effective and fulfilling.
+By application; Designed for academic deans in their first year or two of service, the school will provide new deans with important information and nurture the development of the skills that will make their work more effective and fulfilling.
 It will acquaint new deans with the resources available to theological schools through ATS, facilitate connections between academic deans serving within the distinctive world of theological education, and continue the process of formation into the vocation of the academic deanship.

 By registration; The 36th annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.
 Preconference workshops will begin on Tuesday at 1:30 p.m., a welcome for first-time attendees will start at 5 p.m., and a reception for all will be at 5:30 p.m. followed by dinner at 6:30 p.m.
 The conference will conclude on Thursday at 11:30 a.m.
 This year's theme will be ATS at 100—Take Charge of Your Future.